-Dwipushkar yoga or dosha is believed to be created due to a certain combination of elements, i.e. specific weekday, date and A group of visible stars making a figure and visible at the night sky.
+Dwipushkar yoga or Dosha Muhurat is believed to be created due to a certain combination of these three elements, which means specific weekday, date and A group of visible stars making a figure and visible at the night sky.
 Constellations (Nakshatras) are 27 divisions of zodiac, each measuring 13.20'.
-They are also termed as Lunar mansions (Nakshatra in Indian Vedic astrology) (Nakshatra).
+They are also termed as Lunar mansions (Nakshatra in Indian Vedic astrology) (a specific Var + Tithi + Nakshatra).

-It is believed that any event or work done auspicious or inauspicious, during this Yoga repeats thrice, giving triple profit or loss.
+It is believed that any event or work done auspicious or inauspicious, during Tripushkar Yoga repeats thrice, giving triple profit or loss.
 All inauspicious events should be avoided during Tripushkar Yoga.

 Some kind of Shanti Puja or donation has to be done after consulting a learned astrologer if someone in the family dies during such Yoga (dosha).
 Auspicious work should be done during this period to achieve the best results.

 Tripushkar Yoga is created due to a certain combination of a Tripada Nakshatra with these following three elements: